-Many students with complex health problems and disabilities would not be able to attend school without the health supports that we provide.
-A large number of the students that we serve have developmental delays or other challenges that do not affect their ability to attend school, but may affect their ability to fully benefit from educational routines.
+Students with complex health conditions and disabilities may rely on health supports to attend school.
+Some students may have developmental delays or other conditions that do not affect their ability to attend school, but may affect their ability to fully benefit from educational routines.

 - Information and referral services

 - Coordination of services

 For students in private schools or students who are home schooled, the LHIN may also provide: